corda/corda-docs-portal/content/en/platform/corda/4.9/community/deploying-a-node.md

 ## Windows: Installing and running Corda as a Windows service

-We recommend running Corda as a Windows service.
+R3 recommends running Corda as a Windows service.
 This provides service handling, ensures the Corda service is run at boot, and means the Corda service stays running with no users connected to the server.

 1. Install a supported Java distribution.
 The supported versions are listed in [Getting set up for CorDapp development]({{< relref "getting-set-up.md" >}}).